-In the height of summer, there’s nothing sweeter than the scent of peach turnovers just out of the oven.
-With the most flaky, all-butter pastry and a heavenly filling (sweet summer peaches cooked slowly with a touch of butter and sugar), these turnovers make one fine breakfast.
+There’s nothing sweeter than the scent of freshly baked homemade peach turnovers.
+With the most flaky, all-butter pastry and a fresh peach filling (peaches cooked slowly with a touch of butter and sugar), these turnovers make one fine breakfast.
+Recipe makes 12 turnovers.

-Golden, flaky, and simply irresistible, enjoy these turnovers still warm with a dusting of powdered sugar (or for dessert with a scoop of vanilla ice cream).
-Bake up a batch before summer slips away!
+Golden, flaky, and simply irresistible, enjoy these easy peach turnovers warm from the oven with a dusting of powdered sugar (or for dessert with a scoop of vanilla ice cream).
+A drizzle of vanilla glaze also makes a delicious topping!

 How to Make Perfect Turnovers

 The first secret to perfect turnovers is chilling your pastry!
 Allow the dough to rest in the refrigerator for at least one hour before rolling and cutting squares of dough.
 Once you’ve cut out your squares, chill them in the refrigerator for at least 15 minutes.

 The second secret is the ratio of filling to pastry – use too much filling, and it can be tricky to seal the edges.
 For this recipe, about two teaspoons of peach filling is just the right amount.
 I also add one or two fresh peach slices sprinkled with sugar.

 Fold the pastry over at a diagonal to form a triangle and seal by crimping the edges with a fork.
 Chill the assembled turnovers for 10 minutes (essential for flaky layers!), then brush with cream, sprinkle with sugar, and bake until golden brown.

 Pro Tip: You can also sprinkle the tops of the pastries with coarse sugar or cinnamon sugar before baking.